kostiantynvoskovtsov/kostiantynvoskovtsov/README.md

 - 👋 Hi, I’m @kostiantynvoskovtsov
-- 💞️ I’m looking to leverage the power of data for growth of your business.
+- 💞️ I’m looking to leverage the power of database to help your company with advanced analytics.
 - 📫 How to reach me kvoskovtsov@gmail.com
 - ⚡ Fun fact: we might met somehow someday